-The Alberta Canola Producers Commission is funded by a refundable $1.00 per tonne service charge paid by Alberta canola growers when they sell their canola.
+The Alberta Canola Producers Commission is funded by a refundable $1.00 per tonne service charge paid by canola farmers in Alberta when they sell their canola.

 All decisions regarding the Alberta Canola Producers Commission are made by the Board of Directors.
 Alberta is segregated into 12 regions.
 Each region elects a director to represent the growers of that region on the Board of Directors.

 The Board of Directors meet as a whole every three months.
 The Board is guided in its decisions by the recommendations from four committees:

 - Governance and Finance